Brightify/Fetcher/README.md

 ### Endpoint

-`Endpoint` is a class which defines url (`path`) of request, which `InputEncoding` will be used and `RequestModifier` that are specific to the request.
+`Endpoint` is a class which defines url (`path`) of request, which `InputEncoding` will be used, `RequestModifier` that are specific to the request and HTTP method of the request.
 All implementations of it has these inits:

 ```Swift
 init(_ path: String, modifiers: [RequestModifier])